Tuesday, February 3, 2026

 A few news articles on the bird can be found HERE and HERE and HERE

-Please DO NOT CHASE the bird around or ATTEMPT TO GET TOO CLOSE to the bird and keep a respectful distance.
+Please DO NOT CHASE the bird around or ATTEMPT TO GET TOO CLOSE to the bird and DO NOT USE FLASH OR PLAYBACK and keep a respectful distance.

 Taiga Flycatcher in Vancouver - Photos: Ethan Moon